The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

-The baseline model can reproduce the overall pattern of macroeconomic and c-corporate responses, but is not able to offer a good quantitative fit for the response of some of the variables.
+The baseline model can forecast the overall pattern of macroeconomic and c-corporate responses, but is not able to offer a good quantitative fit for the response of some of the variables.
 In particular, \autoref{Theory_TCJA17_Quantitative} shows that the response of output and investment for c-corporations is smaller than in the data.
-This is partly due to the assumption of exogenous labor supply, which reduces the ability of c-corporations to respond to the stimulus by hiring more workers.
+This is partly due to the assumption of exogenous labor supply - which reduces the ability of c-corporations to respond to the stimulus by hiring more workers - and partly due to inelastic capital supply in the short-term.\\

-To improve the quantitative fit, I alter the baseline model in three ways.
+To assess the robustness of the proposed mechanism, I alter the baseline neoclassical model in three ways.
 First, I endogenize labor supply and assume it is mobile across the two sectors.
 Second, I assume a more general CES consumption aggregator for the representative household.
 Third, I assume variable capital utilization.
 The additional parameters are calibrated in a standard way and the details can be found in \autoref{Appendix_Extended_Model}.
-The ``extended model'' response is given by the green lines in \autoref{Theory_TCJA17_Quantitative}.\\ Endogenous labor supply that can move across the two sectors facilitates re-allocation of economic activity across sectors.
+The ``extended model'' response is given by the green lines in \autoref{Theory_TCJA17_Quantitative}.

+Endogenous labor supply that can move across the two sectors facilitates re-allocation of economic activity across sectors.
 Similarly, a CES consumption bundle allows household's spending to shift towards the goods produced by c-corporations - which are now relatively cheaper.
 Finally, variable capital utilization amplifies the response of c-corporate output as it gives an additional margin of adjustment to the c-corporate sector.

+Variable capital utilization interacts with corporate taxation in an interesting way.
+Since higher capital utilization accelerates the economic depreciation of capital, firms trade-off the marginal benefit of higher production with the marginal cost of replenishing the capital stock.
+By reducing the cost of capital, the TCJA-17 incentivizes higher capital utilization. \cite{ottonello2014capital} documents a large counter-cyclical share of idle productive capital, which is consistent with the proposed variable capital utilization mechanism.